 To fully understand how compound interest works and how to use it to grow your wealth, it’s helpful to do a little math.
 That’s not a strength of mine so I will leave it up to the experts. 🙂 Please see Math Warehouse and Maths is Fun for more information.

 We often get into credit card debt because making purchases on credit is just so easy.
 No cash on hand, no worries.
 Just pull out the plastic and use the bank’s money instead. 🙂

 Financially savvy people do of course understand the power of credit.
 They will use it when needed, however, they are also wary of the dangers of spending money that they don’t have.
 As such, wherever possible they will tend to use cash or debit to make common weekly purchases.
-That way they always know how much they can spend, and as a result tend not to overindulge on items that they simply can’t afford.
+That way they always know how much they can spend, and as a result, tend not to overindulge on items that they simply can’t afford.

-All this of course comes back to savvy budgeting habits.
+All this, of course, comes back to savvy budgeting habits.
 When you have a budget in place it helps you to curb your spending by effectively allocating money to very specific spending categories.
 A piece of software that does this very well is YNAB.

 Create an Emergency Fund

-An emergency fund is essentially money you put aside for emergencies such as accidents, medical fees, unexpected bills, repairs for when things breakdown, etc. Ideally these funds should be placed in a separate bank account that you don’t have access to on your card.
+An emergency fund is essentially money you put aside for emergencies such as accidents, medical fees, unexpected bills, for repairs when things break down, etc. Ideally, these funds should be placed in a separate bank account that you don’t have access to on your card.

 Another important reason to have an emergency fund in place is for times when you’re suddenly out of work.
 Your emergency fund is designed to keep you afloat while you look for another job.

 Now of course, how much money you allocate into your emergency fund depends entirely on your lifestyle and monthly expenses.
 Typically, we should all have at the very least 6 months of cash set aside that can help us maintain our current lifestyle without additional income coming in.